-[Legal Firm's Name] Provides Litigation Services That Focus Upon Various Types of Cases
+[Legal Firm's Name] Provides Services Focusing Upon a Variety Cases

 The 'law' is much too large for any person to ever know in full.
 Indeed, even highly experienced judges with decades of experience will be without full knowledge of the law and are therefore, usually, assigned to handle a narrow focus of cases that are within areas of law that are familiar to the judge.
 Even so, judges will routinely expect representatives for the parties to perform precedent research and then provide submissions and present argument based upon the findings of that research.